 The Bennett Prize

-Daniela Kovacic Muzio [Round 1 Finalist], Detail of Ani, 2018.
-Oil on canvas, 60 x 48 in.
+Rebecca Orcutt [Round 2 Finalist], Detail of What Now, oil on canvas, 2015, 24 x 48 in.
 View

 The Bennett Prize, created in 2018, awards $50,000 to a woman artist to create her own solo exhibition of figurative realist paintings, which then travels the country.
 The Prize propels the careers of women painters who have not yet realized full professional recognition, empowering new artists and those who have painted for many years.
 The Prize expands opportunities for the public, who may not be familiar with figurative realist painting, to learn more about the creative vision of talented women painters in this increasingly popular genre.
 In 2018, the inaugural year of The Prize, there were 647 entries.
 In 2020 and 2022, the number of entries continues to grow.

-See Round 3.0 finalists
+See ALL Round 3.0 winners & finalists

 Recent News